Company History

 Morley Builders prides itself on a diverse project mix, which was instrumental in weathering the economic downturn of the first decade of the 21st century.
 In 2013, the Morley family faced another greater challenge, the tragic loss of Mark Benjamin, President and CEO.

-The integrity of the Morley Builders family provided the solid foundation for continued success.
-A buy-sell agreement and succession plan allowed for a structured transition to 100% employee ownership.
-Morley banking and surety relationships remain solid, and the company maintains a bonding capacity in excess of $850 million.
+The integrity of the Morley Builders family has provided a solid foundation for continued success.
+Charles Muttillo, a 30-year veteran of the company at the time, took on the position of President.
+He guided the company through a buy-sell agreement and succession plan that allowed for a structured transition to 100% employee ownership.
+Throughout this transition, Morley’s banking and surety relationships remained solid, and the company maintained a bonding capacity in excess of $850 million.

 Log in with your credentials